Table of contents

 Most are really “pre-market” opportunities.

-We get the opportunity to inspect and make an offer on a property before it hits the Internet and the general market.
+We get the opportunity to inspect and make an offer on a property before it hits the internet and the general market.

-And then there are the true “off-market” opportunities where for various reasons the vendor doesn't want to make the sale of their property public knowledge.
+And then there are the true “off-market” opportunities where, for various reasons, the vendor doesn't want to make the sale of their property public knowledge.

-And yes they do occur!
+And yes, they do occur!

-Note: Recently the team at Metropole bought six separate properties off-market (no one else knew about them) and currently, in let's call it an "interesting" property market, a significant portion of the properties we buy for clients are bought this way.
+In fact, recently the team at Metropole bought six separate properties off-market (no one else knew about them) and currently, in let's call it an "interesting" property market, a significant portion of the properties we buy for clients are bought this way.

 So let's look into this in a little bit more detail…